PrefectHQ/prefect/docs/contributing/imports.md

 Generally, submodules should _not_ be imported in the `__init__` file.
 Submodules should only be exposed when the module is designed to be imported and used as a namespaced object.

-For example, we do this for our schema and model modules because the it is important to know if you are working with a API schema or database model which may have similar names.
+For example, we do this for our schema and model modules because it is important to know if you are working with an API schema or database model, both of which may have similar names.

 ```python
 import prefect.orion.schemas as schemas